 We are very proud to have been awarded Runner Up in the Contribution to Disability Sport category of the Express & Echo Sports Awards 2012. and also runner up in 2017 in Express and Echo memorable event for our disability festival in 2016.

-We have a number of groups at Exeter on Monday nights between 7–8pm at St Peters School, Quarry Lane, Exeter and a Wednesday from 5-6pm at Exeter Arena, Our inclusive groups are an open session with any age and any ability athlete welcome (no previous experience is necessary).
+We have a number of groups at Exeter on Monday nights between 7–8pm at Exeter Arena and a Wednesday from 5-6pm at Exeter Arena, Our inclusive groups are an open session with any age and any ability athlete welcome (no previous experience is necessary).
 All of our activities are fully inclusive – anyone of any ability.
 You can just turn up and pay on the door.

 We also run specific disability days please click here to see our events calander